siananigans/Data-mining/docs/proposal/proposal.md

 <br />
 The main aspect of the project is Natural Language Processing.
 We need to be able to take the text given, process it and ask the user questions on it.

 The bulk of the project is the AI for creating questions and answers based on text.
-For this we will need to work with Natural language processing, we plan to do this with a Neural Network algorithm.
+For this we will need to work with Natural language processing, applying regular expressions to the text in order to create questions based on statements.

 <br />